Khin Zaw Tun: Working to strengthen Myanmar’s agricultural sector

 During his study, Khin Zaw Tun found an elective course on value chain management to be particularly informative.
 “The course brought clear understanding to me about the agriculture sector in Myanmar,” he says.
 “It equipped me with technical knowledge of implementing value change management for smallholder farmers in Myanmar.”

 After returning from his Scholarship in Australia, Khin Zaw Tun joined development organisation ICCO Myanmar as a project manager.
 He oversaw the ‘Pulses, People, Planet and Profit (P4)’ project, which aimed to improve the mung bean value chain in Myanmar to increase access to markets for farmers and suppliers, and to increase the productivity and quality of mung bean production.
-The three-year project was implemented in Yangon and Magway in collaboration with a range of government, NGO and private sector partners.
+The three-year project was implemented in Yangon and Magway in collaboration with a range of stakeholders.

 “Mung beans have become a key pulse product for export markets nowadays,” explains Khin Zaw Tun.
 “It can bring benefits for smallholder farmers if they can produce mung beans of export quality and link up with export markets.
 So, we empowered the mung bean farmers from Yangon and Magway to work in collective action, do collective marketing, get price incentives and increase their mung bean yield.”